Chuanqi927/LCPractice/README.md

-# Leetcode
+# Leetcode Practice
-Just Leetcode practice
+Just Leetcode practice, what do you expect?
+XD